ravindra-mishra/ravindra-mishra.github.io/content/blogs/sitecore-marketplace-apps-part1-overview.md

 A Sitecore Marketplace app is a separate web application—typically built with Next.js (though other stacks are supported; check Sitecore documentation) and integrated with Sitecore Cloud portal.

-**Hosted by you:** The app runs independently by you (on preferred infrastructure).
+**1. Hosted by you:** The app runs independently by you (on preferred infrastructure).

-**Integrated inside Sitecore Portal (SaaS):** Through [extension points](https://doc.sitecore.com/mp/en/developers/marketplace/extension-points.html), the app integrates into the Sitecore UI (for example, as a Dashboard Widget or Page Builder Panel).
+**2. Integrated inside Sitecore Portal (SaaS):** Through [extension points](https://doc.sitecore.com/mp/en/developers/marketplace/extension-points.html), the app integrates into the Sitecore UI (for example, as a Dashboard Widget or Page Builder Panel).
 Currently, it supports only Sitecore AI (formerly XM Cloud), but future updates may include other Sitecore SaaS products.

 * [Standalone](https://doc.sitecore.com/mp/en/developers/marketplace/extension-points.html#standalone): The app appears on the Sitecore Cloud Portal’s home page and opens in a new tab. [](https://doc.sitecore.com/mp/en/developers/marketplace/extension-points.html#full-screen)
 * [Full screen](https://doc.sitecore.com/mp/en/developers/marketplace/extension-points.html#full-screen): The app is listed in the SitecoreAI/XM Cloud navigation bar and displays full-screen under the header — ideal for deep workflows.